First cohort launching in Spring 2025

 What

-RealXP Lab is an experimental program offering students a unique opportunity to work on real programming assignments sourced directly from indie game studios—not hypothetical exercises.
-Through mentorship-driven learning, office hours, detailed code reviews, and weekly stand-ups, it provides a professional game development experience in a structured, supportive format focused on growth and industry readiness.
+RealXP Lab offers students a unique opportunity to work on real programming assignments from indie studios behind beloved games—not hypothetical exercises.
+Through mentorship, office hours, detailed code reviews, and weekly stand-ups, it provides a professional game development experience in a structured, supportive format focused on growth and industry readiness.

 "Games are the ultimate combination of art and science"